galaxyproject/training-material/topics/single-cell/tutorials/scatac-standard-processing-snapatac2/tutorial.md

 zenodo_link: https://zenodo.org/records/11369811
 questions:
 - What does ATAC-seq data tell us about the cell?
-- Which steps are necessary for clustering of single-cell ATAC-seq data?
+- Which steps are necessary to cluster the cells of single-cell ATAC-seq data?
 - Why is dimension reduction important for analysis of single-cell data?
 objectives:
-- Learn how ATAC-seq works
+- Learn how single-cell ATAC-seq data is processed
 - Create a count-matrix from a 10X fragment file
 - Perform filtering, dimension reduction and clustering on AnnData matrices
 - Generate and filter a cell-by-gene matrix
-- Identify marker genes for the clusters
+- Identify marker genes for the clusters and annotate clusters
 time_estimation: 2H
 key_points:
 - Single-cell ATAC-seq can identify open chromatin-sites
+- Dimension reduction is required to simplify the data while preserving important information about relationships of cells to each other.
 - Clusters of similar cells can be annotated to different cell-types
 requirements:
   -